-At any moment in time, however, there are differences in nominal rates driven by changes in uncertainty about the future and changes in risk related to a borrower's ability to service a loan (i.e., may periodic interest payments) and to repay the loan or changes in a lender's preference for risk in an investment portfolio.
+At any moment in time, however, there are differences in nominal rates driven by changes in uncertainty about the future, changes in risk related to a borrower's ability to service a loan (i.e., make periodic interest payments) or to repay the loan, and to changes in a lender's preference for risk in an investment portfolio.
 Uncertainty and risk lead to changing spreads among nominal rates in reaction to changing economic events.

 It is through these changes and variations that we can label the structure of interest rates as a barometer of macroeconomic activity.

-In describing the macroeconomy and in our models used to represent different changes and outcomes, we often speak of a single interest rate.
-In reality, there are many different interest found in financial markets.
-These different rates tend to rise and fall together reacting to real economic events and expectations about future inflation.
+In describing the macroeconomy and within our economic models, we often speak of a single interest rate.
+In reality, there are many different interest rates found in financial markets.
+These different rates tend to rise and fall together reacting to real economic events and to changes in expectations about future inflation.